webu/django-neuralyzer/README.md

 ## Usage

-Use `django-neuralyzer.BaseNeuralyzer` to define your neuralyzer classes:
+In your application, for instance in `neuralyzers.py` files, create a class that inherit of `django-neuralyzer.BaseNeuralyzer` to define your neuralyzer
+classes:

 ```py
 from django_neuralyzer.base import BaseNeuralyzer